-PROPOSAL NO. 3: RATIFICATION OF SELECTION OF INDEPENDENT CERTIFIED PUBLIC ACCOUNTANTS (Item 3 on Proxy Card)
+PROPOSAL NO. 3: RATIFICATION OF SELECTION OF INDEPENDENT CERTIFIED PUBLIC ACCOUNTANTS (ITEM 3 ON PROXY CARD)

 The firm of KPMG LLP ("KPMG"), the Company's independent certified public accountants for the year ended December 31, 2002, was selected by the Board of Directors, upon the recommendation of the Audit Committee, to act in such capacity for the fiscal year ending December 31, 2003, subject to ratification by the shareholders.
-There are no affiliations between the Company and KPMG, its partners, associates or employees, other than those which pertain to the engagement of (i) KPMG as independent certified public accountants for the Company in the previous year and (ii) KPMG's Internal Audit Group as internal auditors for the Company commencing in October 2000.
+There are no affiliations between the Company and KPMG, its partners, associates or employees, other than those which pertain to the (i) engagement of KPMG as independent certified public accountants for the Company in the previous year and (ii) engagement of KPMG's Internal Audit Group as internal auditors for the Company commencing in October 2000.
 KPMG has served as the Company's independent public accountants since 1990.
 Even if KPMG's appointment is ratified by the shareholders, the Board of Directors may, at its discretion, appoint a new independent accounting firm if it determines that such a change would be in the best interests of the Company and its shareholders.
 We expect a representative of KPMG to be present at the Annual Meeting to respond to appropriate questions and to make such statements as he or she may desire.

 The favorable vote of a majority of votes cast regarding the proposal is required to ratify the selection of KPMG.
 Accordingly, abstentions or broker non-votes will not affect the outcome of the vote on the proposal.
 Unless instructed to the contrary in the proxy, the shares represented by the proxies will be voted FOR the proposal to ratify the selection of KPMG to serve as independent certified public accountants for the Company for the fiscal year ending December 31, 2003.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR THE RATIFICATION OF KPMG LLP.